How to Fly a Kite

 The wind inflates the kite into shape for flying.

-1. Very simple set-up.
+1. They have a very simple setup.
 Just insert the rod which spreads the kite flat.
 That's why it's called the spreader.
-It's easy to spot the small fitting on each side of the kite, into which the rod ends are inserted.
+It's easy to spot the small fitting, on each side of the kite, into which the rod ends are inserted.

 What about tails?
-For most parafoils or deltas, no tail is necessary.
+For most parafoils or deltas, no tails are necessary.
 However, these kites are often sold with tails already attached.
-This is mainly for looks, but also helps to settle the kite down in fresher wind.
+This is mainly for looks but also helps to settle the kite down in fresh wind.

 How to Fly